IntellectualSites/documentation/fastasyncworldedit/commands/schematics/schematic.md

 # Schematic Commands

 FAWE allows you to copy built content and save it as a separate files so that it can be transferred to other computers / worlds / servers or provided as a download on other external web platforms.
-The default file format ist the "Schematic-Format"
+The default file format is the "Schematic-Format"
 (".schem") by WorldEdit and FAWE.

 ## Schematic